coding-pelican/dasae-headers/README.md

 ## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-Copyright © 2024-2025.
-Gyeongtae Kim.
+Copyright © 2024-2025 Gyeongtae Kim.
 All rights reserved.